Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 git push heroku <branch_name>:master
 ```

-This will push our designated git branch but Heroku pretends that this branch is the master branch.
+This will push our designated git branch, but git pretends that this branch is master.

 Now that our frontend code is uploaded to Heroku, we can use the url Heroku gave us to open our application online.
 Now anyone with this link will be able to see our application.
 To open our application we can run: